Bohemians 1905: Kits

-Supporters and rivalries
+Club identity, supporters and rivalries

+Bohemians 1905 are associated with a left-liberal fanbase.
+The Prague-based club, known affectionately as "Bohemka", has cultivated a supporter culture rooted in countercultural and progressive values.
+Unlike many other top-flight Czech teams, Bohemians fans are known less for aggression or nationalism and more for their laid-back, communal atmosphere.
+On match days at their compact and idiosyncratic Ďolíček stadium, the terraces are often filled with fans drinking beer, waving green-and-white flags, and openly smoking cannabis.
+The club's anti-fascist ultras express their politics through music, stickers, and banners referencing punk, ska, and reggae subcultures.
+Bohemians' identity contrasts sharply with clubs like Sparta Prague and Baník Ostrava, which have a history of attracting far-right supporters.
+When these teams meet, ideological tensions often surface.
+In one incident described in reporting from VICE, Baník supporters unveiled an Islamophobic banner, prompting a unified and vocal rejection from the Bohemians stands.
+While not all Bohemians fans are politically active or left-leaning, the dominant fan culture strongly rejects racism and far-right nationalism.
+Supporter involvement in the club has extended beyond ideology and matchday rituals.
+When the club faced bankruptcy in the early 2000s, fans contributed directly to keeping it afloat and reportedly now own a minority share.
+This grassroots support has fostered a sense of collective ownership and solidarity.

-Bohemians are one of the most popular clubs in the Czech Republic.
-The club is one of the few in the country to have fans with a left-wing ideology, although most fan groups identify themselves as apolitical, and there are supporters who are right-wing.
-The ultras group is one of the strongest in terms of choreographies and visual displays in the country.
-They maintain friendly contacts with Dubliners Bohemian FC,.
-Left-wing fans have friendship with FC St. Pauli and AS Trenčín.
+They maintain friendly contacts with Dubliners Bohemian FC, Left-wing fans have friendship with FC St. Pauli and AS Trenčín.
 Right-wing fans have friendship with Górnik Wałbrzych, 1.
 FC Lokomotive Leipzig and hooligans with FK Pardubice.

-There have been several conflicts in the past between left-wing and right-wing fans.
-The most famous are the fights in 2013 in match against FC MAS Táborsko and in 2015 in the match against SK Sigma Olomouc.
+There have been several conflicts in the past between left-wing fans of Bohemians 1905 and right-wing fans of other teams.
+The most famous are the fights in 2013 in the match against FC MAS Táborsko and in 2015 in the match against SK Sigma Olomouc.

 The most prestigious match is the derby with Slavia Prague.
 The "Vršovice Derby" is the second most prestigious derby in Prague (after the Slavia-Sparta derby).
 Slavia and Bohemians are located in the Vršovice district of Prague and their stadiums are separated by only 1 km.
 Sparta Prague are considered their biggest rivals, and Viktoria Zizkov is the other team with whom they contest the city derbies.
-FK Bohemians Prague (Střížkov) were considered to be impostors and the entire club as a fraud, however that rivalry manifested itself on the pitch and towards the club management as the Střížkov club had very little support and no organised fan movement.
+FK Bohemians Prague (Střížkov) were widely viewed by Bohemians 1905 supporters as an unauthorised continuation of the original club, leading to tensions that were primarily directed at the club's management rather than its fanbase.
+The rivalry played out on the pitch and in legal disputes, although FK Bohemians Prague (Střížkov) attracted limited public support and did not develop a significant organised fan movement.